motform/colemak-se/README.md

 # Issues
 * The macOS implementation sometimes has strange behaviour when using ctrl-modifier.
 * The macOS implementation only has .incs for 'dark mode'.

-# Project Scope
-* Colemak-SE aims to bring a Swedish language adaption of Colemak to all modern operating systems.
-* The base layout targets 102-key keyboards, as these are the far most widely used in Sweden.
-* Colemak-SE makes as few key changes as possible in order to ease the often brutal learning process.

 # Attributions
 * macOS keyboard layout created using [Ukelele.](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=Ukelele)